About us

 Brigid is a Gaelic/Irish name, meaning “power, strength, vigor, virtue”.

 Saint Brigid of Kildare is one of Ireland’s patron saints.
 Brigid herself was born into slavery.
-Brigid performed miracles, including healing and feeding the poor.
+Brigid is said to have performed miracles, including healing and feeding the poor.
 According to one tale, as a child, she once gave away her mother’s entire store of butter.
-The butter was then replenished in answer to Brigid’s prayers .[12]
-Around the age of ten, she was returned as a household servant to her father, where her habit of charity led her to donate his belongings to anyone who asked.
+The butter was then replenished in answer to Brigid’s prayers.
+Around the age of ten, she was returned as a household servant to her father where her habit of charity led her to donate his belongings to anyone who asked.
 Her father was so annoyed with her that he took her to the King to sell her.
 While her father was talking to the king, Brigid gave away his jeweled sword to a beggar to barter it for food to feed his family.
 The king recognized her holiness and convinced her father to grant his daughter her freedom.
-Brigid created many abbeys, monasteries and schools.
+Brigid created many abbeys, monasteries, and schools.
+(Source: Wikipedia)